 - Parents Magazine – Did you know that it is never too early to start developing an ongoing dialogue with your kids?
 Beginning as young as preschool-age, you can convey important messages in an age-appropriate manner to lay the foundation for years of honest conversations.
 As kids grow and develop, conversations can progress with their age, maturity and social experiences.

-- NCADD – It is helpful to keep certain guidelines in mind when having these important conversations with your kids.
+- Ask, Listen, Learn – It is helpful to keep certain guidelines in mind when having these important conversations with your kids.
 You can encourage safe, honest dialogue by listening before you talk, asking them open ended questions, sharing your family history of substance abuse, remaining positive and being clear about your expectations.

-- Partnership for Drug-Free Kids – You can become more connected with your kid by engaging in meaningful conversations based on trust and mutual respect.
+- Partnership to End Addiction – You can become more connected with your kid by engaging in meaningful conversations based on trust and mutual respect.
 Being intentional about setting times to talk, taking advantage of “teachable moments” and offering empathy and support are a few ways you can break down communication barriers and truly connect.

 Action Beyond Talking